-University Supervisor: provides feedback, support, and encouragement as well as pedagogical and content knowledge to intern; completes four formal observations at site visits, including previewing lesson plans and goals and then debriefing in person and in writing after the observation is completed; completes the mid-term and end-of-term evaluations on Taskstream and shares them with the intern; and doesn't hesitate to reach out to the university supervisor and/or Holmes Center for questions and concerns.
+University Supervisor: is the liaison between the intern and mentor as well as the Holmes Center; provides feedback, support, and encouragement as well as pedagogical and content knowledge to the intern; completes four formal observations at site visits, including previewing lesson plans and goals and then debriefing in person and in writing after the observation is completed; completes the mid-term and end-of-term evaluations on Taskstream and shares them with the intern; and doesn't hesitate to reach out to the Holmes Center for questions and concerns.
 See section, The University Supervisor, for more information.